-- (a) The Commission, each member thereof, and a Referee shall have subpoena power over persons, documents, records, or other items within the State. - (b) No subpoena shall be issued unless a written request therefor: - 1.
-Is received in the Appeals Division no later than fifteen (15) calendar days before the date fixed for the hearing; - 2.
-Contains the names of the witnesses, the mailing and street addresses at which the witnesses can be served, a description of the documents, records, or other items to be produced in sufficient detail for identification, and the name, mailing, and street addresses of the person who is to be required to produce the documents, records, or other items; and - 3.
-Contains a statement of the facts to be proved by each witness, document, record, or item. - (c) No subpoena shall be issued unless the request therefor complies with this Rule and a person authorized to issue the subpoena is satisfied that the testimony of the witness or the document, record, or other item is relevant to the issues before the Commission. - (d) Instead of issuing and serving formal subpoenas to persons who work for the State, a person authorized to issue the subpoena may request any appointing authority to order any employee, temporary worker, or contractor under his supervision to appear and testify at any hearing, and upon being so ordered the employee shall appear at the hearing and furnish testimony. - (e) Authentic copies of documents, records, or other items in the custody of any department, board, or agency of the State or any sub-division thereof which have been subpoenaed may be admitted in evidence with the same effect as the originals, but if the originals are subpoenaed, they must be produced and made available for inspection even though authentic copies may be subsequently introduced.
+- (a) The Commission, each member thereof, and a Referee shall have subpoena power over persons, documents, records, or other items within the state. - (b) No subpoena shall be issued unless a written request therefor: - 1.
+Is received in the Appeals Division no later than fifteen calendar days before the date fixed for the hearing; - 2.
+Contains the names of the witnesses, the mailing and street addresses at which the witnesses can be served; - 3.
+Contains a description of the documents, records, or other items to be produced in sufficient detail for identification, and the name and mailing and street addresses of the person who is to be required to produce the documents, records, or other items; and - 4.
+Contains a statement of the facts to be proven by each witness, document, record, or item - (c) No subpoena shall be issued unless the request therefor complies with this rule and a person authorized to issue the subpoena is satisfied that the testimony of the witness or the document, record, or other item is relevant to the issues before the Commission. - (d) Instead of issuing and serving formal subpoenas to persons who work for the state, a person authorized to issue the subpoena may request an Appointing Authority to order any employee, temporary worker, or contractor under that Appointing Authority's supervision to appear and testify at the hearing, and upon being so ordered the individual subpoenaed shall appear at the hearing and furnish testimony.

-- (f) Any person authorized to issue a subpoena may, before doing so, require the party requesting a subpoena of one other than an officer or employee of the State to deposit with the Appeals Division a sum sufficient to cover the mileage and witness fees authorized by Rule 26.19, pending a determination of costs by the Commission. - (g) A person authorized to issue a subpoena for cause deemed sufficient may issue an appropriate order at any time recalling any subpoena or request issued under the provisions of this Rule. - (h) The abuse of the privilege to require the attendance of witnesses or the production of documents, records, or other items shall be deemed a violation of these Rules, punishable accordingly.
+- (e) Authentic copies of documents, records, or other items in the custody of any department, board, or agency of the state or any subdivision thereof which have been subpoenaed may be admitted in evidence with the same effect as the originals.
+If the originals are subpoenaed, they must be produced and made available for inspection even though authentic copies may be subsequently introduced. - (f) Any person authorized to issue a subpoena may first require the party requesting a subpoena of one other than an officer or employee of the state to deposit with the Appeals Division a sum sufficient to cover the mileage and witness fees authorized by Rule 26.19, pending a determination of costs by the Commission. - (g) A person authorized to issue a subpoena may, for cause deemed sufficient, recall any subpoena or request issued under the provisions of this rule. - (h) The abuse of the privilege to require the attendance of witnesses or the production of documents, records, or other items shall be deemed a violation of these rules, punishable accordingly.